White water rafting in the Zambezi at Victoria Falls

-An advantage of the full day rafting is that you don’t have to climb out of the gorge at the end of the day – rather you can opt to take the cable car lift at the end, or even a helicopter lift out.
+An advantage of the full day rafting is that you don’t have to climb out of the gorge at the end of the day – instead, you can opt to take the cable car lift at the end, or even a helicopter lift out.
 (If you take the half day option you have to hike out and believe us – it’s steep!)
 The afternoon ends with a cold drink or beer.

 A half-day white water rafting trip in the morning takes in rapids 1 – 10 and includes breakfast, light lunch and drinks for the climb out.
-It lasts from approx 8.30am to 1.30pm.
+It lasts from approximately 8.30am to 1.30pm.
 The afternoon white water rafting trip includes lunch, rapids 11 – 21, and drinks for the climb out.
 It starts at 11.30am and ends at 5pm.

 The half day options are only available during the low water season (mid July to January) as in the high water season the water runs so swiftly that half days are too short.

 During the High Water Season you raft only the later rapids with a lunch break.
 This section of the river flows swiftly and features huge wave trains and whirlpools.
 As the river flows fast, the trip doesn’t take the full day.
 You raft only rapids 10 to 25 with a lunch break.
 You start at 8.30am and finish approximately 2pm or earlier, depending on how fast the river is running…

 Note: If the water levels are too high, the river is closed for safety reasons and your trip is refunded.